harness/terraform-provider-harness/docs/data-sources/platform_connector_jira.md

 ### Read-Only

-- `delegate_selectors` (Set of String) Connect using only the delegates which have these tags.
+- `delegate_selectors` (Set of String) Tags to filter delegates for connection.
 - `description` (String) Description of the resource.
 - `id` (String) The ID of this resource.
 - `password_ref` (String) Reference to a secret containing the password to use for authentication.
+To reference a secret at the organization scope, prefix 'org' to the expression: org.{identifier}.
+To reference a secret at the account scope, prefix 'account` to the expression: account.{identifier}.
 - `tags` (Set of String) Tags to associate with the resource.
 Tags should be in the form `name:value`.
-- `url` (String) Url of the Jira server.
+- `url` (String) URL of the Jira server.
 - `username` (String) Username to use for authentication.
 - `username_ref` (String) Reference to a secret containing the username to use for authentication.
+To reference a secret at the organization scope, prefix 'org' to the expression: org.{identifier}.
+To reference a secret at the account scope, prefix 'account` to the expression: account.{identifier}.